AMReX-Combustion/PeleLMeX/Docs/source/manual/Tutorials_BFSFlame.rst

 Visualizing the `plt00250` file, we can see that the solution has eveolved, with a vortex propagating downstream along the flame surface, while intermediate species can be found.
 Looking at the heat release rate and the H2 mass fraction, we can see that the flame front is very poorly resolved.
+The density along the isothermal EB also increased under the effect of the cold wall.

 .. figure:: images/tutorials/BFS_250steps.png
    :name: BFS_250steps